Welcome to

 And to belabor the point just a little bit longer, why is there a definition issue with the word "raw" as in Raw Honey?
 Among some local honey producers, they claim raw honey is raw because it wasn't "flash heated."
 When pressed, they'll admit to warming or otherwise heating their honey.
 Let's be real here.
 Raw meat is not raw if it's been gently heated or slow roasted.
 The definition of raw honey is honey that has had no heating applied to it, flash, slow or otherwise.

-So a forth question to ask is:
+So a fourth question to ask is:

 4. Do you heat your honey in any way, at any time during or after the extraction process?